GreenFlag31/carousel-library/projects/carousel/README.md

 Version 0.1.7: Removing RxJs to anticipate the future optional RxJs.
 Transforming inputs to signals.

+Version 0.1.8: TouchEvent fix for Firefox.
+Thanks to @seba174.

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your carousel configuration and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.